 A defendant’s role will be classified as a ‘leading role’, a ‘significant role’ or a ‘lesser role’.
 The penalties for a leading or significant role will usually be much more severe than for defendants found guilty of playing a lesser role in a drug importation offence.

-A leading role might involve actions such as directing or organising the operation, having close links with the original source of the drugs, abusing a position of trust and/or expecting to make substantial financial gain from the offence.
+A leading role might involve actions such as directing or organising the operation, having close links with the original source of the drugs, abusing a position of trust and/or expecting to make substantial financial gain from the importation of drugs offence.

 A significant role might involve actions such as playing a management role in part of the supply chain, involving others in the offence, having some awareness of the scale of the offence and being motivated by financial gain.